lucafaggianelli/plombery/docs/create-a-pipeline.md

     if __name__ == "__main__":
         import uvicorn

-        uvicorn.run("mario:get_app", reload=True, factory=True)
+        uvicorn.run("plombery:get_app", reload=True, factory=True)

     ```

 ### Run the app

-Mario Pype is based on FastAPI so you can run it as a normal FastAPI app
+Plombery is based on FastAPI so you can run it as a normal FastAPI app
 via `uvicorn` (as in this example) or another ASGI web server.

 So install `uvicorn` and run the app: